-As well as numerous commercial galleries you can find with a quick Google search, the city offers major exhibition venues and annual events to showcase the works of local and international artists.
+As well as numerous commercial galleries you can find with a quick Google search, the city offers major museum & exhibition venues, street art, and annual events to showcase the works of local and international artists.

 - See also: